Phthalates: Legal status

+Australia and New Zealand

+A 2017 survey of foods and packaging in Australia and New Zealand led to recognition of DEHP and diisononyl phthalate as among possible contaminants posing a risk to human health, resulting in several regulations on these phthalates in both countries.
+Australia has a permanent ban on certain children's products containing DEHP, which is considered poisonous if products containing it are placed in the mouths of children up to three years old.

 Canada

 In 1994, a Health Canada assessment found that DEHP and another phthalate product, B79P, were harmful to human health.
-The Canadian federal government responded by banning their use in cosmetics and restricting their use in other applications.
+The Canadian federal government responded by banning their use in cosmetics and restricting their use in other applications, such as soft toys and child-care products.
+In 1999, DEHP was put on the national List of Toxic Substances, under the Canadian Environmental Protection Act, 1999, and in 2021, it was deemed a risk to the environment.
+It is on the List of Ingredients that are Prohibited for Use in Cosmetic Products.

-A more recent assessment in 2017 found that B79P and DEHP may cause environmental damage.
-As of 2019, regulations to protect the environment against DEHP and B79P have not yet been put into place.
+Twenty of the 28 phthalate substances under national screening programs are considered possible risks to human health or the environment.
+As of 2021, regulations to protect the environment against DEHP and B79P have not been enacted.

 European Union

-The use of some phthalates has been restricted in the European Union for use in children's toys since 1999.
+Some phthalates have been restricted in the European Union for use in children's toys since 1999.
 DEHP, BBP, and DBP are restricted for all toys; DINP, DIDP, and DNOP are restricted only in toys that can be taken into the mouth.
 The restriction states that the amount of these phthalates may not be greater than 0.1% mass percent of the plasticized part of the toy.

 Generally, the high molecular weight phthalates DINP, DIDP, and DPHP have been registered under REACH and have demonstrated their safety for use in current applications.
 They are not classified for any health or environmental effects.

-The low molecular weight products BBP, DEHP, DIBP, and DBP were added to the Candidate list of Substances for Authorisation under REACH in 2008–9, and added to the Authorisation list, Annex XIV, in 2012.
-This means that from February 2015 they are not allowed to be produced in the EU unless authorisation has been granted for a specific use, however they may still be imported in consumer products.
+The low molecular weight products BBP, DEHP, DIBP, and DBP were added to the Candidate list of Substances for Authorisation under REACH in 2008–09, and added to the Authorisation list, Annex XIV, in 2012.
+This means that from February 2015 they are not allowed to be produced in the EU unless authorisation has been granted for a specific use, although they may still be imported in consumer products.
 The creation of an Annex XV dossier, which could ban the import of products containing these chemicals, was being prepared jointly by the ECHA and Danish authorities, and expected to be submitted by April 2016.

-In 2006 the Dutch office of Greenpeace UK sought to encourage the European Union to ban sex toys that contained phthalates.
+Since 2021, the European Waste Framework Directive requires manufacturers, importers and distributors of products containing phthalates on the REACH Candidate List to notify the European Chemicals Agency.

+In November 2021, the European Commission added endocrine disrupting properties to DEHP and other phthalates, meaning that companies must apply for REACH authorization for some uses that were previously exempted, including in food packaging, medical devices, and drug packaging.